limshoonkit/WFGY/Avatar/eval/README.md

 3. what remains open
 4. how language support is being stated without bluffing

-### 4. I want the broader picture around eval
+### 4. I want the broader picture around Eval

-Start here when you need to connect what eval is seeing back to the deeper branch structure.
+Start here when you need to connect what Eval is seeing back to the deeper branch structure.

 1. [🔬 Research Hub](../research/README.md)
 2. [🗺️ Packed Master Structure Map](../research/packed-master-structure-map.md)